pschachte/wybe/src/README.md

 this as necessary to build `.o`, `.bc` or executable files.
 For each generated `.ll` file, we produce the following, in order:

- Prologue
- :  contains an introductory comment and any configuration info needed for LLVM.
+* *Prologue* -- contains an introductory comment and any configuration info needed for LLVM.

- Constants
- :  LLVM definitions of the manifest constants used in this module; mostly
-    used for strings.
+* *Constants* -- LLVM definitions of the manifest constants used in this module; mostly used for strings.

- Global variables
- : LLVM declarations of the global variables used to implement the resources defined in this module.
+* *Global variables* --  LLVM declarations of the global variables used to implement the resources defined in this module.

- Externs
- : Extern declarations for all symbols used, but not defined, in this module; this includes imported Wybe procedures, C functions,  and global variables.
+* *Externs* -- Extern declarations for all symbols used, but not defined, in this module; this includes imported Wybe procedures, C functions,  and global variables.

- Definitions
- : Definitions of the procs of this module.
+* *Definitions* -- Definitions of the procs of this module.

- Exports
- : Everything needed by the Wybe compiler to compile users of this module;
-   currently this is represented as a serialisation of the Module data structure.
+* *Exports* -- Everything needed by the Wybe compiler to compile users of this module; currently this is represented as a serialisation of the Module data structure, placed in the LLVM section.

 ## LastCallAnalysis --  Transform proc bodies and their output arguments so that